alexgoussev/aes_crypt/README.md

 and programming languages.

-For more information about AES Crypt and AES Crypt compatible applications for other platforms, visit [AESCrypt's official website](https://www.aescrypt.com).
+For more information about AES Crypt and AES Crypt compatible applications for other platforms, please visit [AESCrypt's official website](https://www.aescrypt.com).

-It is free software, released under the MIT License.

 ## Features